 A graduate of UCLA Law School, Ms. Brown's 28 years of experience as a public interest attorney include litigation and administrative advocacy on behalf of tenants and homeowners, public benefits advocacy, community organizing, fair housing advocacy, community workshops, and trainings and technical assistance for professionals.
-Ms. Brown has organized and opened a community development credit union, designed and teaches a course on mortgage lending and homeownership at UC Berkeley School of Law and is Chair of the Consumer Financial Protection Bureau's Consumer Advisory Board, functioning as Chair in her final year.
+Ms. Brown has organized and opened a community development credit union, designed and taught a course on mortgage lending and homeownership at UC Berkeley School of Law and served for five years on the Consumer Financial Protection Bureau's Consumer Advisory Board, functioning as Chair in her final year.
 She has published various articles on affordable housing issues, authored a chapter in the American Bar Association's Legal Guide to Affordable Housing Development (first edition and updated), is bilingual in Spanish and French and conversant in Japanese, Farsi, Italian and German.

 Kendra Bowen is of counsel to HERA, providing estate planning services to individuals, educational workshops for the public, and training for attorneys.
 With her Juris Doctor from Hastings College of the Law, Ms. Bowen also brings strong, general litigation and real estate experience.

 Gina Di Giusto is a staff attorney at HERA, where she has worked since 2013.
 With her J.D. from Harvard Law School.
 Prior to joining HERA in 2013, Gina provided advice on landlord-tenant issues at a local legal services program, a fellowship at the Superior Court in Alameda County, and two years of representation of residents of publicly subsidized housing before local housing authorities and advice to the public on landlord-tenant issues.
 She was honored as a member of Phi Beta Kappa in 2008.
 Ms. Di Giusto was also selected to the California Super Lawyers "Rising Stars" list in 2016 and 2017 for her work in consumer law; the "Rising Stars" list is selected by peer lawyers and recognizes no more than 2.5 percent of up-and-coming attorneys in each state.
 At HERA, Ms. Di Giusto works on unfair debt collection, wrongful credit reporting, mortgage and foreclosure issues on behalf of Californians in need and has significant litigation experience and experience addressing abuses by homeowner associations.